 In our previous articles, we talked quite a lot about the software development market in various Eastern European countries: Ukraine, Poland, Romania, and Moldova.
 This article summarises and compares our findings and insights into the differences between developers from the best countries for web developers in this region.

 In recent years, Eastern Europe has become a mainstream outsourcing location for software development, because it offers an attractive cost-to-quality ratio, not merely low rates like say in India or China, Eastern Europe.

-Geographically all these countries are in a close proximity to each other and Western Europe.
-Poland and Romania are the members of European Union, hence, the European standards in data protection and intellectual property are applied.
+Geographically, all these countries are in close proximity to each other and Western Europe.
+Poland and Romania are the members of the European Union, hence, the European standards in data protection and intellectual property are applied.

 Eastern European software developers are proficient in English, have strong technical skills as well as decent soft skills.